dvlab-research/Video-P2P/README.md

 pip install -r requirements.txt
 ```

 The code was tested on both Tesla V100 32GB and RTX3090 24GB.
+At least 20GB VRAM is required.

 The environment is similar to [Tune-A-Video](https://github.com/showlab/Tune-A-Video) and [prompt-to-prompt](https://github.com/google/prompt-to-prompt/).